MileHacker Logo

 Required Documents

-A valid passport, visa application form, recent photo, proof of legal stay/residence, previous Chinese visas (where appropriate), and for tourist visas, round-trip flight bookings and hotel reservations or an invitation letter.
+A valid passport, visa application form, recent photo, proof of legal stay/residence, previous Chinese visas (if applicable), and for tourist visas, round-trip flight bookings and hotel reservations or an invitation letter.

 Arrival Fees & Immigration Steps